 The desire of private investors to receive income from bonds puts the Ukrainian government in a difficult position.
 After all, he does not have the money to service the external debt.
 This year, almost all taxes collected in Ukraine are allocated to defense needs, and all civilian sector expenses are financed by external financial assistance.
 And no one will allow American or European taxpayers' money to be paid to private owners of Eurobonds.

-In addition, the IMF and the G7 countries, which today are the main donors to Ukraine, have provided a deferment for servicing our national debt until 2027.
-Of course, they will not be happy with the situation if Ukraine starts paying off private investors before it pays off to them.
+In addition, the IMF and the G7 countries, which are today Ukraine’s main donors, have provided a deferment for servicing our national debt until 2027.
+Of course, they will not be satisfied with the situation if Ukraine begins to pay off payments to private investors earlier than with them.

 Therefore, in the coming months, the government will have to conduct difficult negotiations with investors in order to reach terms acceptable to all parties for the restructuring of Eurobond debts.